-Harry Shindler MBE, Heather Harper MBE and Tristan Feunteun with Sir Roger Gale MP and Glyn Davies MP discussing the Overseas Electors Bill - House of Commons - 17 January 2018
+Heather Harper MBE, Harry Shindler OBE, Tristan Feunteun with Sir Roger Gale MP and Glyn Davies MP discussing the Overseas Electors Bill - House of Commons - 17 January 2018

 The ‘Votes for Life’ Campaign

-The Conservatives Abroad Team* has worked with a succession of MP's and Ministers for Constitutional and Political Reform (and related mandates), from MP's Sir Roger Gale and Sir Geoffrey Clifton-Brown to Ministers Mark Harper MP, John Penrose MP, Chris Skidmore MP, Chloe Smith MP and No 10 Special Advisors Sheridan Westlake OBE and Stephen (now Lord) Parkinson (of Whitley Bay), to achieve the abolition of this rule, in order to achieve Votes for Life.
-Conservatives Abroad has also worked with Peers such as Lord Lexden, Lord Norton of Louth and Lord Taylor of Holbeach and many others, to extend the franchise to those among the over 5.6 million Britons living abroad to whom the 15-year rule applies.
+The Conservatives Abroad Team* has worked with a succession of MP's and Ministers for Constitutional and Political Reform (and related mandates), from MP's Sir Roger Gale, Philip Dunne, and Sir Geoffrey Clifton-Brown to Ministers Mark Harper MP, John Penrose MP, Chris Skidmore MP, Chloe Smith MP, Kemi Badenoch MP, No 10 Special Advisors Sheridan Westlake OBE and Stephen (now Lord) Parkinson of Whitley Bay, to achieve the abolition of this rule, in order to achieve Votes for Life.
+Conservatives Abroad have also worked with Peers such as Lord Lexden, Lord Norton of Louth and Lord Taylor of Holbeach, and many others, to extend the franchise to those among the over 5.6 million Britons living abroad to whom the 15-year rule applies.

-Indeed, the Conservatives Abroad campaign to introduce Votes for Life has become a Conservative Party Manifesto pledge three times, first under Prime Minister David Cameron, then Theresa May, and now Boris Johnson.
+Indeed, the Conservatives Abroad campaign to introduce Votes for Life has become a Conservative Party Manifesto pledge three times, first under Prime Minister David Cameron, then Theresa May, and finally Boris Johnson.

-Most notable among the cross-party support on this issue has been that provided by Harry Shindler MBE who, at 99 years old is Labour’s oldest former agent and also is - we understand - Labour’s only “honorary member”.
+While the Labour Party in Parliament has always opposed Votes for Life and the Liberal Democrats blocked its progress during the Coalition, there has been limited cross-party support on this issue, most notably provided by Labour's Harry Shindler OBE.
 Harry, a decorated veteran of World War II, is also an inveterate campaigner for the abolition of the 15-year rule.
-Harry has pursued cases before our High Court and the European Court of Human Rights (supported by Sir Roger Gale MP and Heather Harper MBE) and has lobbied the European Commission on the subject - liaising and cooperating throughout all these efforts with Conservatives Abroad.
+Harry has pursued cases before our High Court and the European Court of Human Rights, supported by Sir Roger Gale MP, Heather Harper MBE, and Christopher Chantrey OBE.

-Recent Conservative-led efforts at effecting legislative reform of the franchise, therefore, have included: the Electoral Registration and Administration Bill 2013, Sir Geoffrey Clifton-Brown MP’s Overseas Voters (15 Year Rule) Bill 2015, Overseas Voters Bill 2015 and Glyn Davies MP’s Overseas Electors Bill 2017.
+Recent Conservative-led attempts at effecting repeal of Labour’s 15 year rule, have included: the Electoral Registration and Administration Bill 2013, Sir Geoffrey Clifton-Brown MP’s Overseas Voters (15 Year Rule) Bill 2015, Overseas Voters Bill 2015 and Glyn Davies MP’s Overseas Electors Bill 2017.

-Votes for Life has long been a Conservative Party objective because it is the right thing to do for our global Britons.
+Votes for Life has long been a Conservative Party objective because it is the right thing to do for all global Britons.
 This same principled position has attracted cross-party support for Votes for Life.
-This point of principle persists irrespective of whatever the present-day political leanings of any particular expat community may favour or state to be their views, bearing in mind the wide variety of ages and backgrounds of our expats, which mirrors the diversity of Britain itself.
-In our post-Brexit world, Votes for Life also holds the very real prospect of empowering and mobilising Britons working, studying and living abroad to become global ambassadors for a global Britain.
-Conservatives Abroad will continue to work with the Party, and supporters in the Commons and Lords, in order to achieve this worthwhile objective until it is on the statute book, so they can celebrate this democratic right.
+This point of principle persists irrespective of whatever the present-day political leanings of any particular overseas British community may favour or state to be their views, bearing in mind the wide variety of ages and backgrounds of Britons overseas, which mirrors the diversity of Britain itself.
+In our post-Brexit world, Votes for Life also holds the very real prospect of empowering and harnessing the great soft power asset of the British working, studying, and living globally, for the benefit of the United Kingdom.

-* Including Tristan Feunteun, Christopher Chantrey OBE, Paul Barnes, Peter Michelmore OBE and Colin Blackwell plus many many more.
+* Including Tristan Feunteun, Christopher Chantrey OBE, Lesley Taylor BEM, Paul Barnes, Peter Michelmore OBE, and Colin Blackwell plus many many more.